Finture/Flowee-BPMS-Docs/content/user-guide/ext-client/compatibility-matrix.md

 </table>

 Only these default combinations are recommended (and supported) by Camunda.
-Nevertheless, each version of the External Task Clients can be combined with newer patch versions of the Camunda 7 Workflow Engine.
+Nevertheless, each version of the External Task Clients can be combined with newer patch versions of the Flowee BPMS Workflow Engine.